m-sample/writing/Linux/linux-process-model.md

 enact those changes.
 Linux has approximately 400 system calls and does not refactor them once they are released.
-This approach retains a stable application binary interface (ABI) which means programs compiled to run on Linux years ago, should continue to run on Linux today without rebuilding them from source code.
-New system calls are added instead of refactoring to improve capabilities or security.
+This approach retains a stable application binary interface (ABI) which means programs compiled to run on Linux years ago should continue to run on Linux today without rebuilding them from source code.
+New system calls are added to improve capabilities or security instead of refactoring existing system calls (avoids breaking the ABI).
 The upshot is that mapping a time ordered list of system calls and their parameters to the logical actions they perform takes a significant amount of expertise.
 Additionally, newer system calls such as those of io_uring make it possible to read and write files and sockets with no additional system calls by using memory mapped between kernel and user space.
 By contrast, the process model is stable (hasn't changed much since the 1970's) yet still comprehensively covers the actions taken on a system when one includes file access, networking and other logical operations.

 ## Process Formation: init is the first process after boot